-Micropile installation services, micropiles are sometimes called mini piles, are used in locations that usually have limited access.
+Micropile Foundation and Installation Contractors in Central Florida - Micropiles are sometimes called mini piles, are used in locations that usually have limited access.
 These piles can carry a very high weight capacity despite their small diameter.
 Micropiles can be identified by having a diameter of 300mm or less.
 They are reinforced with steel and carry their weight atop a steel platform, which distributes that load evenly among the other mini piles.

 Micropile also known as minipiles are a deep foundation element made of shell casings, rebar and grout.
 They can reach extreme depths of 200 feet and can sustain work loads of hundreds of tons.
 Micropiles are usually used to replace, renovate or repair damaged foundation structures that have been affected by nearby construction, seismic retrofitting or in-situ reinforcement including embankment, slop and landslide stabilization.